Cambuur Stadion

-The Cambuur Stadion (/nl/) is a football stadium in the east side of the city of Leeuwarden, Netherlands.
+The Cambuur Stadion (/nl/) was a football stadium in the east side of the city of Leeuwarden, Netherlands.
 It was used for the home matches of SC Cambuur.
 The stadium is able to hold 10,500 people and it opened on 12 September 1936.
-Currently, the club plays their home matches in the Kooi Stadion.
+Since 2024, the club started to play their home matches in the Kooi Stadion.
+The stadion was demolished in late 2025.